Perform Mechanical Analyses with the Structural Mechanics Module

 The Beam interface contains a number of built-in cross section types:

 It is also possible to evaluate the cross section properties for arbitrary 2D cross sections and use them as inputs for beam analyses.

-Additionally, the Structural Mechanics Module enables you to model slender structures that can only sustain axial forces (trusses).
+Additionally, the Structural Mechanics Module provides a Pipe Mechanics interface, with a specialized element for structural analysis of piping systems.
+When combined with the Pipe Flow Module, all types of fluid loads can be automatically applied to the pipe system.
+Lastly, you can model slender structures that can only sustain axial forces (trusses).
 These elements can also be used for modeling sagging cables and reinforcements.

 The Structural Mechanics Module provides you with a multitude of different loads and constraints, which facilitates high-fidelity modeling.